 FINAL THOUGHTS

-The coast in the North of France is definitely not for those looking for paradisiac beaches where you can sunbath and dive to see different fish species.
-It doesn't mean it does not have its beauties!
-And Saint-Valéry-sur-Somme is definitely one of these jewels worth visiting for its architectural, historical, natural and cultural importance on the region.
+The coast in the North of France is definitely not for those looking for paradisiac beaches where you can sunbathe and dive to see different fish species.
+It doesn’t mean it does not have its own unique beauties and rugged charm!
+Saint-Valéry-sur-Somme is definitely one of these hidden jewels worth visiting for its architectural, historical, natural, and cultural importance in the region, offering visitors a truly authentic experience away from typical tourist spots.

 And now it's your turn to share your experience, thoughts and tips to visit this cute village of the Baie de Somme.
 Have you already visited Saint-Valéry?
 What other cities you think are worth visiting in this area?
 We look forward to reading your comments in the section below.